dannyboy849/Full_YOLOv11_Tutorial/Getting_Started/Installing_Ubuntu24.04.md

 # Thats it!
-Onto the next step.
+I recommend checking out "Using_Ubuntu24.04"